DammyShittu/DammyShittu/README.md

 - Ask Me About: Music, Movies, Cryptocurrency

-- Current Challenge: I'm honing my skills in Ruby and Ruby on Rails
+- Current Challenge: I'm honing my skills in WebRTC and Python

 - Work: I recently completed a full-stack development program at Microverse (a remote software development school).
 I also perform code reviews for other students 😉